charbel08/Unsupervised-Learning/KMeans-and-GMM/README.md

 The jupyter notebook contains a step by step guide of the code.

-A .py script file is also added that contains all of the code stacked.
+data.pickle contains the dataset used